Solar battery vs generator Perth: which backup power is better in 2026?

 $1,000–$5,000 upfront. $3–$8/hour fuel cost.
 No daily savings.
 Noisy.
 Requires manual start and fuel storage.

-A battery earns money every day (not just during blackouts).
-A generator costs money to run and sits idle 99% of the time.
+A battery earns money every day.
+A generator costs money to run and sits idle between outages.

 | Feature | Solar Battery | Petrol/Diesel Generator |